 XfileThe standard setter.

 The world's fastest file manager for OS X. The world's most reliable file manager for OS X. The world's only 'Unix' file manager for OS X. Find yourself lost and frustrated with Finder?
 Find the alternatives too dated and too slow?
 Try Xfile and discover your Mac.
-And discover OS X 10.9 Mavericks where Xfile's speed and robustness leave the others in the dust.
+Discover OS X 10.10 Yosemite where Xfile's speed and robustness leave the others in the dust.